chameleon-system/chameleon-base/UPGRADE-6.3.md

 - `\TPkgCsv2SqlManager::SendErrorNotification()`

-Log output is no longer collected and no longer sent as attachements with the notification mail.
+Log output is no longer collected and no longer sent as attachments with the notification email.

 # Changed Interfaces and Method Signatures